 And we've doubled the size of our development team, which means that we can bring new features to you quickly.
 We are also changing the way that we release product updates.
 We have moved to a regular quarterly release cycle, to enable a more rigorous approach to quality.

-So what can you expect in the next quaterly release v8.6 in September?
+So what can you expect in the next quarterly release v8.6?
+(Coming soon)